13.5 SBUS [T-Series Datasheet]

 Default DIO Assignments

-The lines used for data, clock, and power are set at startup according to the below list.
+The lines that the T-Series device will use for data, clock, and power are set at startup according to the below list.
 The assignments can be changed as desired.

 T4